jimdigriz/bratwurst/README.md

   * [6to4](http://en.wikipedia.org/wiki/6to4) support so that those without native IPv6 do not miss out
  * combined IPv6/IPv4 (inet) firewalling with [nftables](http://wiki.nftables.org/)
  * [runit](http://smarden.org/runit/) ([tutorial](http://www.sanityinc.com/articles/init-scripts-considered-harmful/)) as PID 1
- * DNS authoritive server, including reverse zones
+ * DNS authoritative server, including reverse zones
   * use the [6to4reverse form](https://6to4.nro.net/) if you use 6to4
  * client services:
   * SSH with [public keys](https://macnugget.org/projects/publickeys/)